 This volume includes a text by Bousquet entitled "A la hauteur des yeux", followed by 11 black and white drawings by Ernst illustrating an unpublished text by Bousquet entitled "Absolument ou le vide à l'envers".
 As Martin Krechting notes, "this exhibition was of great importance to Joë Bousquet: not only did he participate through loans of paintings from his collection - notably a large and very beautiful painting from 1940: 'Arbre solitaire et arbres conjugaux' - but it was he who wrote the preface to the catalogue.
 The decision to call upon Joë Bousquet for this work is all the more remarkable given that the poet could not have closely followed the pictorial activities undertaken by Max Ernst while the latter was in exile in the United States."
 The work also contains a commentary by Michel Tapié entitled "Max Ernst, plasticien du monde et perturbateur des classes du réel".

-An exceptional collection of graphic works by Ernst, who would choose one of the drawings from this work as his bookplate (p.
+An exceptional collection of graphic works by Ernst, who chose one of the drawings from this book as his bookplate (p.
 38).